shanewasley/portfolio-www.shanewasley.me/content/posts/aligning-models-with-laser-point-reality/index.md

 For SKUR’s customers, alignment was a necessary step before reviewing variance.
 In their case, alignment took place in three dimensions: the corners, edges, and surfaces of a CAD model had to line up with an HDS capture of a built structure.
 In the industry, this lining-up process is called registration, aka alignment.

-#### Alignment in context

-Where does alignment fit into the overall context of our user, Carson?

-1. First a survey team hired by SKUR’s customer creates an HDS reality capture of the build site, producing a point cloud.
-2. Carson uploads the site’s CAD model and the point cloud into SKUR’s app.
-3. SKUR’s app aligns the model and point cloud (with the feature in this case study)
-4. Carson reviews the variance analysis in SKUR’s app.
-5. Problems revealed by the variance analysis are addressed at the build site
+When Carson used SKUR’s app, he would encounter the new alignment feature we were building as an intermediate step of the user flow: after he uploaded his model and point cloud files, and before the app provided him a variance map.

-{{< webp image="/process-alignment-flow.png" caption="This case study reviews a new feature that would help users in the middle of their overall user flow through the SKUR app.">}}
+{{< webp image="/process-alignment-within-overall-flow.png" caption="This case study covers a new feature, Assisted Alignment, which is in the middle of the user flow for SKUR's app.">}}

 ### Scope and requirements